hzqst/MetaHookSv/Renderer.md

 ### Console vars

-`gamma` is used to control the final output gamma, convert colors from linear space to screen gamma space.
+`gamma` is to control the final output gamma, convert colors from linear space to screen gamma space.

-`texgamma` is used to convert textures from gamma color space to linear color space.
+`texgamma` is to convert textures from gamma color space to linear color space.

-`lightgamma` is used to convert lightmaps from gamma color space to linear color space.
+`lightgamma` is to convert lightmaps from gamma color space to linear color space.

-`brightness` is used to shift up the lightgamma and make lightmaps brighter.
+`brightness` is to shift up the lightgamma and make lightmaps brighter.

+`r_alpha_shift` is to shift up the alpha used in alpha-blend, to correct the brightness of alpha-blend result.

+`r_additive_shift` is to shift up the alpha used in additive-blend, to correct the brightness of additive-blend result.

 ## Misc